After diving the fantastic Red Sea, experience the wonders of Ancient Egypt on a fabulous Nile cruise followed by exciting Cairo!

 Included:

-- Seven-night Nile cruise from Luxor to Aswan and back, including meals and guided sightseeing.
+- Four-night Nile cruise from Luxor to Aswan, including meals and guided sightseeing.

-- Three nights hotel in Cairo, double occupancy, and sightseeing
+- Two nights hotel in Cairo, double occupancy, and sightseeing

 - Tourist site entrance fees

 - Breakfast, lunch, and dinner on cruise.
-Daily breakfast, two lunches.
+Daily breakfast, two lunches, and two dinners in Cairo.

 - English speaking guide throughout